 It’s important to remember that enjoying sexual activity is not a sign of sex addiction.
 Sex is a healthy human activity, and enjoying it is normal.
 In addition, differences in the level of sexual interest between partners does not mean that one partner has a sex addiction.

-IOP and OP treatment is an ideal option for a person seeking addiction treatment and counseling while maintaining their family, work life, and other responsibilities.
+Outpatient treatment is an ideal option for a person seeking addiction treatment and counseling while maintaining their family, work life, and other responsibilities.
 A Qualified Outpatient Treatment Program, like ours, will add a level of flexibility that makes treatment possible for anyone.

 We have developed a required 4 hour anti-theft educational model to help individuals learn to accept responsibility for their impulse control behaviors.
 Our model focuses on cognitive behavior approaches and reality therapy approaches in which this evidence-based model is designed to help participants to overcome faulty thinking and self-defeating behaviors.